-The historical financial statements of Swvl as of and for the years ended December 31, 2019, 2020 and 2021 and as of and for the six month period ended June 30, 2021 were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and are denominated in U.S. dollars.
+The historical financial statements of Swvl as of and for the years ended December 31, 2019, 2020 and 2021 and as of and for the six month period ended June 30, 2022 and for the six month period ended June 30, 2021 were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and are denominated in U.S. dollars.